The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 Step 4: Choosing a foundational model

-With data prepared, it’s time to select a foundational model, be it GPT, LLaMA, Palm2, or another suitable option.
+With data prepared, it’s time to select a foundational model, be it GPT-4, LLaMA-3, Mistral, Google Gemini.
 These models serve as a starting point upon which additional training and fine-tuning are conducted, tailored to the specific problem.

 Understanding foundational models: Foundational models are large-scale pre-trained models resulting from training on vast datasets.
 They capture a wide array of patterns, structures, and even work knowledge.
 By starting with these models, developers can leverage the inherent capabilities and further fine-tune them for specific tasks, saving significant time and computational resources.